sfc-gh-ekim25/team-role-clarity/setup_roleclarity_agent.md

-# Role Clarity Agent - Setup Guide for Designers
+# Role Clarity Agent - Easy Setup Guide in Coco CLI

 ## What is this?